jessstringham/blog/2017-12-31-stride-tricks.md

                 feature_map += inputs[x][y][i][j] * kernel[i][j]
 {% endhighlight %}

-There are a couple details on how kernels and inputs are flipped or padded (convolutions vs cross-correlations; forward propagation vs backward propagation; dealing with edges), but I'll assume inputs and kernel are already set up.
+There are a couple details on how kernels and inputs are flipped or padded (convolutions vs cross-correlations; forward propagation vs back propagation; dealing with edges), but I'll assume inputs and kernel are already set up.

 ### Kernels